Particular/docs.particular.net/samples/azure/performance-tuning-asb/sample.md

 snippet: SomeMessage

 The sender sends a large amount of messages to the receiver and times how long it takes to do so.
-The resulting time will be divided by the number of messages sent in order to compute the throughput.
+The resulting time will be divided by the number of messages sent in order to compute the average throughput.

-There are multiple variations of `Sender` to show different ways of sending messages, outside the scope of a receive operation, and what the impact is on throughput.
+There are two variations of `Sender` to show different ways of sending messages, outside the scope of a receive operation, and what the impact is on throughput.

 ## Receiver